microsoft/DirectX-Specs/d3d/WorkGraphs.md

 All thread groups that are launched share the same set of input parameters.
 The exception is the ususal ID system values which identify individual threads within the set.

+For wave packing see [Thread visiblity in wave operations](#thread-visibility-in-wave-operations).

 ---

 ### Coalescing launch nodes